stegripe/rawon/README.md

 ```

 ## Features
-- A production-ready music bot, suitable for you that don't like to hassling with the code.
+- A production-ready music bot, suitable for you that don't like to hassling with the code
 - Basic Commands (Help, Ping, Invite & Eval [for advanced bot owners])
 - Basic Music Commands (Play, Skip, Stop, Pause & Resume, Now Playing, Queue, Repeat, Volume)
 - Caching (cache youtube downloads)